smgriffin/ankiEcon201/README.md

 In order to use the deck you will need the Anki program (it is free and open source): https://apps.ankiweb.net

-After installing Anki you can download the .apk file from this repository and click "Import File" which can be found at the bottom of the Anki window.
+After installing Anki you can download the .apkg file from this repository and click "Import File" which can be found at the bottom of the Anki window.

 # **Using the Deck**
 Once you have imported deck you can simply click on it and press 'Study Now.'